CSCfi/csc-user-guide/docs/cloud/csc_notebooks/what_is_new.md

-# Summary of changes and improvements in beta
+# Summary of changes and improvements in R5

-The new beta version can be found at [CSC Notebooks](https://notebooks-beta.rahtiapp.fi){target="_blank"}.
+As of 2022, CSC Notebooks runs version R5 of Pebbles software.
+Compared to R4:

 * User interface has similar functionality but is greatly improved.
 * Environments/blueprints are now called applications.